-Mr. Ortman - no vote necessary.
-Mr. Gramer gave presentation regarding park & ride facilities (Presentation available upon request.).
+Bill Gramer - Jacobs Engineering.
+Presentation by Jacobs Engineering.
 Population growth in Collier County is approximately 2% per year.
-Park & Ride Study conducted in 2005 indicated that there were favorable conditions and locations for these sites.
-Mr. Gramer - 2005 study designated "potentially successful" locations but no implementation.
-Purpose of this study is to identify and develop a standardized methodology for locating, operating and maintaining Park & Ride sites within Collier County.
+Park & Ride Study was conducted in 2005 and results indicated that there were favorable conditions and locations where these sites could be successful.
+Purpose of study is to identify and develop a standardized methodology for locating, operating and maintain Park & Ride sites within Collier County.
 Study focuses on high volume areas where Park & Ride lots would be most effective.
 Sites will be analyzed and ranked based on various criteria including visibility, safety, transit linkage, location, access, and cost.
-Mentioned several locations that would be practical and are on transit routes.
+Ms. Arnold and Mr. Brock suggested looking at existing facilities rather than purchasing properties.
+Mr. Brock asked if Jacobs conducted destination surveys to determine need.
+Mr. Hall asked if the County could lease properties to help defray costs.
+Mr. Gramer said that funds must be available.
+Potential expansion routes are also being reviewed.